 Many libraries have 3-D printers, which can allow you to try out this technology — or even print out simple household items, like a spoon or a phone case, at a discount.

 If you want access to cutting-edge technology but are not ready to buy it yet, call your local library.
 See what is available there.

 Throwing a party and need supplies?
 “Our library has those things available for loan,” says Culbertson.

 Some libraries offer access to bakeware, fondue pots, pasta makers, chocolate fountains and even large coffee makers, says Culbertson.

 These items are often too pricey to buy for a one-off event, but your library might have a stash of nontraditional items you can borrow.

 Free Wi-Fi in libraries, along with quiet spaces, can provide you with a place to do your homework or even work on your business in peace — without the price tag that comes with renting a desk at a shared workspace.

-Check to see if your library offers clubs — including chess, book and even role-playing-game groups — that can keep the kids occupied.
+Check to see if your library offers after-school programming or clubs that can keep the kids occupied.